 About me

-My research dives into climate change by studying calving processes on the Greenland Ice Sheet using remote sensing imagery (optical & synthetic aperture radar), computer vision, machine learning, and deep learning.
-I work on creating and managing large scale remote sensing datasets, with a focus on using open-source technologies and automation.
+Previously I worked as a Postdoctoral Researcher with the Center for Remote Sensing and Integrated Systems (CReSIS) at The University of Kansas.
+I focused on combining remote sensing with machine learning and deep learning models, towards climate change studies.
+My Ph.D. and Postdoctoral research dived into climate change by deep learning based iceberg detection and segmentation, and determining distribution laws that they follow around the Greenland Ice Sheet.
+This methodology used remote sensing imagery (optical & synthetic aperture radar), computer vision, machine learning, and deep learning.
+I created and managed large scale remote sensing datasets, with a focus on using open-source technologies and automation.

 Along with my work, I also enjoy painting (mainly abstract expressionism, analytical cubism, and impressionism), and photography.